PlumCantaloupe/devart-template/project_posts/2014-03-17-CrowdDetection.md

 Note: All positives focused on the head and neck (from most angles) as within crowds these are likely to to be the only visible areas of people.

 ![Image of LBP Training](../project_images/OpenCV_LBP_Training.jpg?raw=true "Image of LBP Training")
-<br />_Figure 1 - Screenshot of the settings IO used to train my LBP cascade._
+<br />_Figure 1 - Screenshot of the settings I used to train the LBP HeadDetector cascade._

 ### Step 2 - Test the Cascade